mfatih7/one-to-one-framework-frcpe/README.md

 ## Generate Google Cloud TPU Virtual Machine and Cloud Storage Bucket

-Check out the [experiments.txt](https://drive.google.com/drive/folders/1jcBMZOKO3KTIlhfHuFwYWJCSY2RIYuKO) to determine the TPU version you need.
+Explore the [experiments.txt](https://drive.google.com/drive/folders/1jcBMZOKO3KTIlhfHuFwYWJCSY2RIYuKO) to determine the TPU version you need.
 TPUv4 is sufficient for all model types.

 Obtain a TPU Virtual Machine (TPU-VM) and Google Storage Bucket.
 Maybe [TPU Research Cloud](https://sites.research.google/trc/about/) can be helpful.

-While generating TPU VMs [generate_tpu_vm.py](https://github.com/mfatih7/one-to-one-framework-frcpe/blob/main/tpu_related/generate_tpu_vm/generate_tpu_vm.py) can be helpful.
+To generate a TPU VM using Google Cloud CLI, the script [generate_tpu_vm.py](https://github.com/mfatih7/one-to-one-framework-frcpe/blob/main/tpu_related/generate_tpu_vm/generate_tpu_vm.py) can be used.

 ## Copy the Generated Dataset Folder into the Bucket